AUTHOR'S MAIN SITE

 A nice, simple, short note... hardly a tutorial at all! ________

 In the first tutorial in this series, I suggest that you use the wizard to create your first table.
 Perhaps that is best for a beginner.... but it really isn't necessary most of the time.
 (More on when it is necessary in a moment.
-I may go back and re-write some of my tutorials, telling people normally to create tables via the Design View alternative.
-The suggestion of using the wizard is a hangover from my early, ignorant, days.)
+In some other tutorials, the suggestion to use the wizard is a hangover from my early, ignorant, days.)

 First I need to be sure you are clear about something.
 I have not made it entirely clear previously.
-And, of course, you may not have read all of my earlier tutorials.
+And of course, you may not have read some of my earlier tutorials.
 In any case, the point bears repeating.
 The point applies to all flavors of SQL. ooBase is, essentially, a front end giving you access to many database engines.
-You are likely to be using it to access the HSQL engine which comes with Open Office (version 2).
+I hope you are using it to access the HSQL engine which comes with Open Office... that leaves several fewer things to "go wrong".
 If so, you are working in a SQL environment.

 When working with SQL, you first create the database, i.e. the "container".
-Initially, it doesn't even contain a table.
-(It is pretty useless like this... just the container, ready to acquire a table, and thus the beginnings of its usefulness.)
+Initially, it doesn't contain even a table.
+(It is pretty useless like this... it is just the container, which is ready to acquire a table, and thus the beginnings of its usefulness.)

 Creating the database with ooBase is easy, and is explicitly explained, in detail, in all of my introductory tutorials.